yigitsadic/yigitsadic.github.io/about.markdown

 You can contact me via [my LinkedIn account](www.linkedin.com/in/yiğit-sadıç-25563aa6).

-I usually write posts in Turkish and English, but vous pouvez trouver des posts en français.
+I usually write posts in Turkish and English, mais vous pouvez aussi trouver des posts en français.

 I named this blog after a painting of Fikret Mualla named "Kaz" of a white goose.
 You can find this painting below: